Why physical therapy and exercise may not help your hip pain

 The inability to benefit from strength training is a clear sign of total hip joint degeneration

 It is difficult to isolate one part of the pelvic-hip-spin complex when treating a patient with problems of Gluteus Medius tendinopathy.

 - When the hip joint region becomes unstable, the muscles, including the Gluteus Medius, try to create stability by tensing.
 As is the case with any joint of the body, ligament and tendon instability initiates muscle tension in an attempt to stabilize the joint.

 - This compensatory mechanism to stabilize the hip joint eventually causes the gluteus medius, piriformis muscle, and iliotibial band/ tensor fascia lata muscles to tighten because of the chronic contraction in an attempt to compensate for hip joint instability.
 The contracted gluteus medius can eventually irritate the trochanteric bursa, causing a trochanteric bursitis.

-The constant strain on the muscles to produce strength and stability in the hip are actually causing more degenerative problems.
+The constant strain on the muscles to produce strength and stability in the hip are actually causing more degenerative problems because of tendon destruction.